 She has interviewed such eminent figures as Lord Heseltine, Ricky Gervais and Bryan Ferry.
 Her much loved column ‘How the Other Half Lives’ is a staple for any Sunday morning reader as she investigates and bemoans the absurdities, comic episodes and craziness of modern life.

 Bryony is currently working on her first book which will showcase the writing she is best loved for: pithy observations about life, its triumphs and its pitfalls in the style she is known and best loved for.
-The Wrong Knickers will be published by Headline on the 1st June 2014, read more about this here.
+The Wrong Knickers was published by Headline on the 1st June 2014, read more about this here.
 It became a Sunday Times bestseller staying in the chart for 6x weeks in 2015.

 Her next book MAD GIRL will be released by Headline in June 2016.
 Pre-order a copy here.

 On the surface it seems that Bryony Gordon has the perfect life.
 One of the UK’s most successful journalists she is married to a man she loves with a two-year-old daughter she adores.
 Yet inside Bryony’s head things are never as straightforward as they seem.
 Is it possible that she’s murdered someone and can’t remember?
 Why did her hair fall out when she was a teenager?
 Is she capable of hurting her daughter?
 Has she mysteriously contracted an STD?
 Why is she always so fat?
 For while Bryony does have a life many would envy, she is also engaged in a daily battle with mental illness.
 Fighting with OCD, bulimia and depression, like millions of others in this country, sometimes she finds it a struggle just to get out of bed.
 Here, in MAD GIRL, she tackles all of these subjects with her trademark humour, warmth and eye watering honesty.

 This will be released in June 2016.
 Preorder item: here